 Leisure batteries are also known as “deep-cycle” batteries, as they discharge a slow and steady amount of energy over a period of time.
 This is known as a depth of discharge, hence the name, deep-cycle battery.

-The leisure moniker is applicable because this is the battery you use when you are stopped for the day.
+They are named leisure batteries because this is the battery you use when you are stopped for the day.
 When it’s time to relax and watch a movie, use the microwave, or just read a book in bed.
 In other words, “leisure time.”

-Leisure batteries come in three different types, each with its own benefits and drawbacks.
+Leisure batteries generally come in three different types, each with its own benefits and drawbacks.

 Unfortunately, they can get pretty glitchy in the winter, especially if they’re exposed to cold temperatures for long periods of time.
 They’re also extremely heavy in comparison to most other batteries.